-The implementation of EM in the herring fishery would be based on the ongoing EM exempted fishing permit program for the West Coast whiting fishery that is expected to be transitioned into regulation by 2017.
-The implementation of portside sampling in the herring fishery would be based on the existing portside sampling program for the midwater trawl fleet operated by the Massachusetts Division of Marine Fisheries and Maine Department of Marine Resources.
+The implementation of EM in the herring fishery would be informed by NMFS's evaluation of EM aboard midwater trawl vessels participating in the herring and mackerel fisheries as well as the exempted fishing permit program for the West Coast whiting fishery that is expected to be transitioned into regulation by 2017.
+The implementation of portside sampling in the herring fishery would be informed by the existing portside sampling programs operated by the Massachusetts Division of Marine Fisheries and Maine Department of Marine Resources.